KhoiUna/quotemaker-herokuapp/README.md

 ## Introduction

--A RESTful CRUD API for writing quotes and giving them your own color using NodeJS, Express and PostgreSQL.
+-A CRUD app for writing quotes give them your own color using NodeJS Express and PostgreSQL.

 -Using [Twilio Sendgrid](https://sendgrid.com/) to send email template after user successfully registering for an account.